Degree type(s): Master's

 Graduate credit earned at other institutions may be accepted toward a degree at the University of Mary.
 Upon approval, up to one-third of the required credits may be transferred as part of the graduate degree.

-Dr. Carmelita Lamb, PhD - Chair of Graduate and Distance Education
+Dr. Carmelita Lamb, PhD - Associate Dean

 For information about the graduate education program, please contact Dr. Carmelita Lamb at [email protected] or the University of Mary Admissions Office at (800) 288-MARY.